 The complications associated with this disease vary.
 The size and location of the excess tissue growth can cause damage to various areas served by the abdominal aorta.

-If this condition goes untreated, the most serious problems result from swelling and blockage of the ureters.
+If this condition goes untreated, serious problems result from swelling and blockage of the ureters.
 This may result in chronic kidney failure and long-term blockage of the ureters, which can cause urine backup and kidney swelling.

 Additional tests used to confirm the diagnosis include: